Battle of Araviana: Aftermath

-Peter I was informed of the defeat of his armies at his arrival on Seville from the Valencian coast.
+Peter I was informed of the defeat of his armies at his arrival at Seville from the Valencian coast.
 The Aragonese armies won another victory shortly after at Tarazon, but a few months later, in the spring of 1360, Henry was defeated by Peter I himself at the so-called First Battle of Nájera.
 On this occasion Henry was supported by 1,200 cavalry and 2,000 cavalry, while Peter had a much larger army of 5,000 cavalry and 10,000 infantry.
 Though Peter won the first day he decided to withdraw and Henry was able to continue offering battle.
-However, Castille took the initiative and focused the operations at the southern Valencian frontier.
+However, Castille took the initiative and focused his operations on the southern Valencian frontier.
 The town of Orihuela was subsequently raided by 800 Castilian and Moor cavalry, but a relief force of 250 horse led by Count Alfons of Ribagorza and Denia dispersed them and recovered the lost ground.